|

-Color Basics
+Color Basics to Decorate Your Home

 Color is like a magic wand to a decorator.
-Color can magically alter a person’s mood.
+Color can magically alter a person's mood.
 For example, blue has a calming effect, yellow has a cheering effect and red creates excitement.
-The color of a space determines whether or not people will feel comfortable or not in that space.
+The color you choose for your space will determine whether you will feel comfortable, as well as how the space makes your guests feel.
 Some colors have the effect or warming a space and other can make a room appear cold or formal.
+Here are some basic color schemes to help you determine the right shade for your space.

-Color 1o1
+Color 101:

 The colors you choose for your home should reflect your personality.
 Colors can be very powerful especially when used together.
 Contrasting dark and bright colors in a space can be very powerful.
+You may also consider using a pattern where you paint your room one tone, and then add some dots or swirls to enhance the color, as well as showcase your personality.

-Relating Color
+Relating Color:

 Selecting a color scheme can be a real challenge.
 The easiest way is to start by thinking what colors you do and do not like.
 Narrow down the number of colors you do like until you have the ones you like most.
 Ask yourself how the colors you like will affect the space.
 For example you may not want warm colors in a small space, as it can appear more claustrophobic.
 A cool color may be a better choice here.